Gexkill/sweng2/RASD/src/index.md

 * [G4] Taxi drivers should receive a push notification if they have to take care of another client (during a shared ride).
 * [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride
 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation.
-* [G7] Allows taxi to know the fee for each ride before it starts via the request notification
+* [G7] Allows taxi to know the fee for each ride before it starts via the request notification (but after he has accepted)

 ###Clients: